The mission of the Violence Intervention Program is to protect and treat all victims of family violence and sexual assault.

 - Supportive and Flexible Work Environment

-If you believe in our mission and want to work in a fast-paced environment with a dynamic and growing team, explore the current employment opportunities with VIP listed below.
+If you believe in our mission and want to work in a fast-paced environment with a dynamic and growing team, please click the button below to view and apply to one of our current openings.

 Corporate & Foundation Partners